 Can we all agree that apple pie is a fan favorite?
-This classic vegan apple pie recipe is one of my family’s favorite desserts, and I completely understand why.
-This easy vegan apple pie recipe is complete with a rich pie filling and a super crispy, flakey pie crust recipe.
-It’s also completely dairy-free but I promise you won’t even be able to tell!
+This classic vegan, dairy free and eggless apple pie recipe is one of my family’s favorite desserts, and I completely understand why.
+This easy eggless apple pie is complete with a rich spiced pie filling and a super crispy, flakey pie crust recipe.
+It’s completely vegan but I promise you won’t even be able to tell!

 This eggless apple pie is a pretty decadent dish (with fiber and vitamins thrown in there from some good ‘ole granny smiths).
-Not to mention, apple pie embodies what fall and summer feel like.
-It’s a super nice feeling curling up on the couch with a warm slice of this pie or eating it with a big dollop of ice cream on the 4th of July.
+Apple pie embodies what fall and summer feel like.
+Curl up with a warm slice of this pie on the 4th of July or for Thanksgiving.

 The pie only has a few easy-to-find ingredients…most of which you probably already have in your pantry!
 They are: